clojurewerkz/titanium.docs/articles/vertices.md

 Titanium.
 Unless otherwise mentioned, all of the following functions reside in the `clojurewerkz.titanium.vertices` namespace.

-All examples should run with the following namespace declaration.
+All examples should run with the following namespace declaration and example data.

 ``` clojure
 (ns titanium.vertices